DarkInventor/easy-ui/CONTRIBUTING.md

 Thank you for your interest in contributing to EasyUI!
 We appreciate your support and look forward to your contributions.
 This guide will help you understand the directory structure and provide detailed instructions on how to add a new component to EasyUI.

-**You only need to add 1 file to add a new template** and it only takes around 10 minutes of work!
+**You only need to add 1 file + edit 1 file to add a new template** and it only takes around 10 minutes of work!

 Once done, open a pull request from your forked repo to the main repo [here](https://github.com/DarkInventor/easy-ui/compare).